kamranajabbar/IOT_B2_Q3_Assignment_03/compare_multithreading_multitasking.md

-# Comparison B/W Multi-threading and Multi-tasking
+# Comparison Between Multi-threading and Multi-tasking